 The festival dates back to Edo times.
 The bats are usually decorated with kabuki actors but you may also find them decorated with TV personalities, sports stars or even cartoon characters.
 There are 50 stalls set near the main hall of the temple and don’t be surprised if the sales staff clap to celebrate a purchase.

-If you live nearer Saitama, you may also want to check out Kasukabe’s Hagoita Market (2015 dates yet to be confirmed) where many of the hagoita sold in Asakusa are made.
+If you live nearer Saitama, you may also want to check out Kasukabe’s Hagoita Market where many of the hagoita sold in Asakusa are made.